Psychological projection and its definition. It’s a concept created by Sigmund Freud, it’s partly considered to be a defense mechanism.

 Projection is where a person projects their own personality traits, beliefs, emotions and ways of thinking onto somebody else.

-Projection may be present in the average well balanced individual, however people with personality disorders are more likely to use projection in a more unhealthy way and use it far more often.
+Projection may be present in the average well balanced individual.
+However, certain people are more likely to use projection in a more unhealthy way, and use it far more often.
+When we have gaps in our knowledge, those gaps can be filled by projecting ourselves onto others.

-Projection is considered to be a defence mechanism, this is when the ego cannot deal with certain negative thoughts and feeling.
+Projection is considered to be a defense mechanism, this is when the ego cannot deal with certain negative thoughts and feeling.
 Someone may actually project or transfer negative and undesirable thoughts and feelings onto another person.
-They may know that their thoughts and feelings are socially unacceptable so they may project them onto somebody else.
+They may know that their thoughts and feelings are socially unacceptable, so they may project them onto somebody else.

 This type of projection is a type of faulty thinking which allows us to judge, make decisions and come to conclusions about other people quickly.